PPM Logo

 A2.4 Rights and Roles of Complainant.

 A2.4.1 Confidentiality of Complainant’s Identity.
-The Complainant may request that his or her identity be kept confidential, and in that case, efforts shall be made to protect the identity of the Complainant, but confidentiality cannot be assured.
+The Complainant may request that their identity be kept confidential, and in that case, efforts shall be made to protect the identity of the Complainant, but confidentiality cannot be assured.
 For example, it may be necessary for the Complainant to testify before one or more faculty committees in the course of an Inquiry or Investigation and his or her identity may be subject to disclosure under various State and Federal laws.

 A2.4.2 Disclosure of Allegations.
 Complainants are encouraged to raise Allegations through these Procedures rather than through public disclosure.